pewi21/gw2browser/COMPILE.md

       * In "Where is the source code:" box, enter Gw2Browser/extern/libogg for example C:/DEV/Gw2Browser/extern/libogg
-      * In "Where to build the binaries:" box, enter Gw2Browser/extern/libogg for example C:/DEV/Gw2Browser/extern/libogg
+      * In "Where to build the binaries:" box, enter Gw2Browser/extern/libogg/build for example C:/DEV/Gw2Browser/extern/libogg/build
-      * Click "Configure".
+      * Click "Configure", click "Yes" if it ask to create new directory.
       * In "Specify the generator for this project", choose "MinGW Makefiles" then click "Finish".
       * Click "Generate".

-* Open Git Bash command line window and change directory to `Gw2Browser/extern/libogg` and use these command
+* Open Git Bash command line window and change directory to `Gw2Browser/extern/libogg/build` and use these command

       mingw32-make